muhyun/aws-deepracer-tools/How-to-find-checkpoint-number.md

 > ?Training ?"Loading checkpoint"

 1. find the episodes with high and stable total reward scores
-2. then, find the checkpoint number in the line having "## Loading checkpoint" after those episode.
+2. then, find the checkpoint number in the line having "## Loading checkpoint" before or after those episode.

 ![drl-cw-log](./images/drl-cw-log.png)